-A Gas Powered Portable Generator is the optimal solution to any power outage but not everyone can afford it.
-Either work with a neighbor to discuss power-sharing opportunities or consider a smaller generator that will assist you in powering things such as a fish tank filter and a few lights.
+A large diesel, gas or propane powered portable generator is the optimal solution to any power outage.
+While generators of all sizes have become much more inexpensive over the years, not everyone can afford one large enough to power sections of your home.
+Consider working with a neighbor to discuss power-sharing opportunities or pick up a smaller generator that will assist you in powering things such as a fish tank filter and a few lights.

 All of your pets will need more water on cold days, particularly if your power goes out.
 Colder weather means more calories are expended to stay warm.